ArroyoHeath/LabExercise-5-6/README.md

     heightIn  = int(height) % 12                            ##the remaining inches is calculated by finding the remainder print("Your name is " + str(fName) + " " + str(lName) + ", you are at least " + str(ageDays) + " days old, and you are " + str(int(heightFt)) + " feet and " + str(heightIn) + " inches tall.") #output statement that pairs all the info together and displays it to the user
 ```

+## How To Contribute
+   Since this is simply an exercise, if you want to contribute its really simple.
+The program must still complete the basic function of taking in user input and then displaying it for the user in a print statement.
+Contribute by adding meaningful lines of code that gather input from the user.
+Make sure that that data is then added to the final output staement.
+See the "Code of Conduct" to familiarize yourself with our rules.